 Section 4.
 Contracts.
 All legal contracts and contractor duties and responsibilities shall be approved by the Board of Directors of the DAS and co-signed President and one other Director.

 Section 5.
 Audits.
 An Auditing Committee shall oversee the audit process and must be appointed annually by the President.
 The Auditing Committee shall consist of two members with advisory participation by the Treasurer.
 The committee shall audit all accounts annually in July.
 The committee shall submit a report to the members in the September program announcement.

 Section 1.
 Amendment Procedure.
 The Board of Directors of the DAS may, by a two-thirds (2/3) vote of board members, amend the bylaws of the DAS at any meeting of the Board upon notice of meeting and of the proposed amendment.

 Section 2.
 Reconsideration of Amendments.
-Members of the Corporation, by a quorum vote of members present at a regular or special meeting, may reverse an amendment previously approved by the Board of Directors of the Corporation.
+Members of the Organization, by a quorum vote of members present at a regular or special meeting, may reverse an amendment previously approved by the Board of Directors of the Organization.
 Amendments can only be reconsidered by the members if such reconsideration is published by Duluth Audubon Society communication.

 Section 3.
 Bylaws Updates.
-A mandatory update of the bylaws must occur at least once every 7 years from the most current edition of the bylaws.
+A mandatory update of the bylaws must occur at least once every seven years from the most current edition of the bylaws.